-Cahill's Whiskey Cheese is produced by Cahill's farm in Limerick, Ireland.
+Cahill's Original Whiskey cheese is produced by Cahill's Farm in Limerick, Ireland.
 Records of making cheese go back to 1902 when David Cahill started the business.

-This yellow waxed gourmet cheese is matured for a minimum of nine months.
+This yellow waxed gourmet cheese is matured for 10 months.
 Beneath the waxed rind, one can clearly distinguish between curd and whiskey.
 The taste of the cheese is smooth and rich without the whiskey overwhelming the milky flavours.
 Enjoy the cheese with fruit or sandwich.